Your browser does not support JavaScript!

 What is Direct Routing for Teams?

-Direct Routing for Teams provides the flexibility to connect Microsoft Teams to your preferred telephony provider using a supported SBC.
+Direct Routing for Teams provides the flexibility to connect Microsoft Teams to your preferred telephony provider using a Microsoft-supported SBC.
 This allows you to set up PSTN connectivity within Teams while accessing global coverage.

 Direct Routing Flow Chart for Microsoft Teams